ace-racer/ContextualRecommender/modeling/readme.md

 	5. log_file_folder_location - where the log files will be generated
 	6. CHOSEN_COLLABORATIVE_ALGORITHM - the algorithm to use to perform the collaborative filtering - values from knn_algo_wrapper, svd_algo_wrapper and svdpp_algo_wrapper.
 	   The best parameters as defined in model_params.py for the algorithm will be used to generate the ratings for the test data set.
+    7. COMPLETE_STREAM_DETAILS_LOCATION - contains the complete stream details from where the tags will be generated.

 2. Update the following values (if required):
     1. NUM_STREAMS_PER_USER to set the number of streams that a user will be recommended via the collaborative recommender and